 Confidentiality and protection of private data are crucial when building trustful business relationships.
 It is essential to keep clients’ business as just that – their business.

-To achieve your business goal, sometimes you have to share those confidential information with others.
+To achieve your business goal, sometimes you have to share confidential information with others.
 In such situations, NDAs (Non-disclosure agreements) provide security and protection to confidential information.

 With NDAs, information or trade secrets can be revealed to the other party, but remain protected against information leakage.
+In this article, we will explain everything you need to know about non-disclosure agreements and share our free software development NDA agreement template.

 What is an NDA and how does it work?